 "I help people see themselves, and others, through different lenses."

-Sadé began making short films and writing songs on piano in high school, and has been in love with telling stories ever since.
+Sadé Clacken Joseph is a Caribbean-American filmmaker, music video director, photographer and singer-songwriter from the Bronx, NY.
+She began making short films and writing songs on piano in high school, and has been in love with telling stories ever since.
 After graduating with a degree in Anthropology from Columbia University in 2011, she joined the production team for the ABC talkshow The View.
-After four years on the show, and freelancing as a documentarian, she was accepted into USC's School of Cinematic Arts.
+After four years on the show, and freelancing as a documentarian, she decided to fully pursue her dreams of being a filmmaker through the MFA Film Production program at USC's School of Cinematic Arts.

 Sadé is dedicated to shining a light on underrepresented groups, particularly people of color, women, first generation immigrants and members of the LGBTQIA community.
 From the Hebron Hills of Palestine, to the streets of South Central, the content she creates showcases diverse voices from all reaches of the globe.
 Through directing, writing, shooting, editing and producing, her portfolio extends across multiple forms of media.
 Whether it is music videos, documentaries, narrative films or promotional content, her vision, voice and sensitivity to socially conscious, character driven storytelling shines brightly.